-- EMVCo L1 Digital : check handset contactless communication protocol
+- L1 Digital : check handset contactless communication protocol

-EMVCo and other payment schemes certification processes are different from GCF/PTCRB approval processes.
+EMVCo certification processes is different from GCF/PTCRB approval processes.
 Type Approval cannot be interrupted and the device under test cannot be modified during the test session.
 That is why to simplify NFC handset debugging and to speed up certification, FIME offers debugging test sessions.
 These sessions can be interrupted and the Laboratory and device maker’s teams can work together to solve last-minute issues.
 Then, once everything is set up, FIME can perform the Type Approval.

 EMVCo certification process is completed, the device can be considered